Gerhard Lomer

 Gerhard Richard Lomer (1882–1970) was a librarian, editor, and writer.
 He was the librarian for McGill University Library from 1920 until 1947 and established the university's graduate level library school.

-He wrote for reference works including The Warner Library and Allen Johnson's series Chronicles of America.
-He also edited books by prominent authors of his day including John Moody, the founder of Moody's.
+Biography

 Lomer was born in Montréal on 6 March 1882 to Adolph Henry Lomer, an insurance broker, and Ellen Adèle LaFleur.
 His grandfather was Gerhard Friedrich Lomer (1819–1895), a furrier in Montreal, New York and Leipzig, was president of German Society of Montreal from 1860 until 1865.
 Lomer was baptised at l'Oratoire French Baptist church and his godparents were Richard and Alma Lomer.

 He graduated McGill with a B.A. in 1903.
 From 1903 until 1907 he taught English and Education at McGill.
 He received a Ph.D. in education from Columbia University in 1910.
+He co-wrote a text on English composition, with Margaret Ashmun, The Study and Practice of Writing English, in 1914.
+During this period he wrote for the Warner Library of the World's Best Literature, a reference book and digest of world literature including entries on the study of literature as well as Allen Johnson's series Chronicles of America.
+He also edited books by prominent authors of his day including John Moody, the founder of Moody's.

-In 1920, he was appointed McGill University's Librarian, a position he remained at until his retirement in 1948.
+In 1920 Lomer was appointed McGill University's Librarian, a position he remained at until his retirement in 1947.
 In 1927, he established McGill's Library School as a full graduate course from what had been a summer program.
 He was Director and Professor of Library Administration from 1927 until 1947 and also served as associate director of the University of Ottawa's Library School.
+He was instrumental in the founding of the university's ornithological library.

+Lomer was consulted on the rejuvenation of Prince Edward Island's library system.
 He was president of the Quebec Library Association from 1932 until 1933 and became an honorary life president in 1937.

-He wrote about literature for The Warner Library, a reference book and digest of world literature including entries on the study of literature.
+He died January 14, 1970 aged 89 in hospital in Ottawa after being ill for a short while and was buried in Beechwood Cemetery.